Pat Benatar Biography

 Born In: Greenpoint, New York, United States

 Pat Benatar is an American singer-songwriter and actress.
 She has gained cult status in the rock-n-roll music industry.
-Four-time ‘Grammy Award’ winner with five platinum and three gold certified albums to her credit, Benatar often sends her fans into a frenzy with her impeccable talent and soulful renditions.
-Interestingly, this rock and roll superstar had once musical abilities that were limited to classical and theatrical.
+Four-time ‘Grammy Award’ winner with five platinum and three gold-certified albums to her credit, Benatar often sends her fans into a frenzy with her impeccable talent and soulful renditions.
+Interestingly, the musical capabilities of this rock and roll superstar were once limited to only classical and theatrical.
 It was her future husband Neil Giraldo’s aggressive playing technique that helped her discover her hidden talent.
 Benatar started hogging the limelight when she performed for the comedy club ‘Catch A Rising Star.’
 Her outstanding abilities and voice earned her a record deal with ‘Chrysalis Records’ and what followed was a brilliant singing and songwriting career.
 Right from her debut, she started delivering hit albums, thus winning four consecutive ‘Grammy Awards’ from 1980 to 1983.
 Additionally, she was nominated for four more awards during the 1980s.

 Also Known As: Patricia Mae Andrzejewski